L'Oréal Act for Dermatology: A commitment to accessible skin health for all

 2. Raising awareness of skin health issues

-4. Expanding access to
+4. Scaling access to solutions

 Shaping the Future of Skin Health

-Leveraging the expertise of the L'Oréal Dermatological Beauty brands, this project has a dual objective: to reach and diagnose 100 million underserved patients by 2030.
-“L’Oréal Act for Dermatology represents our firm commitment to helping improve the lives of the people suffering from the physical, mental and emotional burden of skin disease, by addressing the challenges they face in accessing skin health services,” said Myriam Cohen-Welgryn, President, L’Oréal Dermatological Beauty.
-“By working closely with healthcare practitioners, scientific bodies and global organizations, we can begin the monumental task of making skin health a human right everywhere in the world.”
+“L’Oréal Act for Dermatology represents our unwavering commitment to helping improve the lives of billions of people suffering from the physical, mental and emotional burden of skin diseases, by addressing the challenges they face in accessing skin health services for their condition,” said Myriam Cohen-Welgryn, President, L’Oréal Dermatological Beauty.
+“As leaders in dermocosmetics, we have a responsibility to take action.
+By working closely with dermatologists and healthcare practitioners, scientific bodies and global organizations like WHO, we can begin the monumental mission of ensuring skin health accessibility for everyone, everywhere, leaving no community behind.”

 This vision encapsulates the overarching mission of L'Oréal Act for Dermatology: to transform access to dermatological care and reduce global disparities in skin health.
 The ultimate goal is to ensure that skin health is no longer a privilege, but a fundamental right accessible to all.